What is Psoriasis?

 Biologics– These drugs work by altering the immune system, and are approved to treat moderate to severe psoriasis.
 Usually, these drugs are given by injection in those who have failed to respond to traditional therapy.

-Overall, the type of treatment used will be determined during your consultation with Dr. Diggs.
-If you are living with psoriasis and are interested in learning about your possible treatment options, contact our office today.
-We would be happy to schedule your initial consultation.
+Overall, the type of treatment that will benefit you most will be determined during your consultation with Dr. Diggs who can assess your symptoms and professionally recommend a treatment plan.
+If you are living with psoriasis and are interested in learning about your possible treatment options, contact our office today by calling or filling out our online form.